TV-Rename/tvrename/technical.md

 ## Source Code
 You can find TV Rename's source code (along with executables and this website) in [The TV Rename GitHub Repository](https://github.com/TV-Rename/tvrename "Visit The repository").

-## Development
+## Development Links
-You can find the Developers Wiki [here]({{ site.github.wiki_url }} "Read the Wiki")...
+ * You can find the Developers Wiki [here]({{ site.github.wiki_url }} "Read the Wiki")...
-In addition there is a Developers Forum in Google Groups which you can request access to.
+ * In addition there is a [Developers Forum in Google Groups](https://groups.google.com/forum/#!forum/tv-rename-development) which you can request access to.
+ * The legacy forum can be [accessed](http://old.tvrename.com/bbold/) in read-only mode for background and history about the project

 ## Framework